JenniferMack/feedripper/README.md

 This is a library for managing WordPress RSS feeds and database exports.

-It also provides a command line interface with `wptool`.
+It also provides a command line interface with `feedpub`.

-## wptool
+## feedpub

-Basic help is available with `wptool -h`
+Basic help is available with `feedpub -h`

-Subcommand help is available with `wptool help`
+Subcommand help is available with `feedpub help`